lmu-osc/Collaborative-RStudio-GitHub/push.md

 <br />

-2. **GitHub**: verify that your changes were integrated in your GitHub repository by refreshing your GitHub repository webpage na dlooking into the params folder to see if your file is there.
+2. **GitHub**: verify that your changes were integrated in your GitHub repository by refreshing your GitHub repository webpage and looking into the params folder to see if your file is there.

 ***